History of Wrocław: German Empire

 While Breslau itself was mostly Protestant the city also housed the Roman Catholic Diocese of Breslau, the second-largest diocese in the world, and thus became entangled in Bismarcks Kulturkampf.
 According to Norman Davies, the city had a population divided among 63% Protestants, 32% Catholics and 5% Jews.
-At the time of the German Empire Although the open conflict between Breslau's Protestant majority and Catholics was avoided, public resentment was notable, most notably in the affairs of the numerous student corporations.
+Although the open conflict between Breslau's Protestant majority and Catholics was avoided, public resentment was notable, most notably in the affairs of the numerous student corporations.
 Meanwhile, Breslau became the focus of the Old Lutheran Church.
 In 1883 the Old Lutheran Theological Seminar was opened, which attracted numerous scholars, among them Rudolf Rocholl.
 By 1905 the community already had 75 pastors and 52,000 members.

 The German Jewry of Breslau formed the Einheitsgemeinde (united community) of Orthodox and Reform Jews and thus narrowing the gap between both schools.
-In 1872 Reformed Rabbi Joel and his Orthodox counterpart Gedaliah Tiktin jointly consecrated Breslau's New Synagogue.
+In 1872 Reform Rabbi Joel and his Orthodox counterpart Gedaliah Tiktin jointly consecrated Breslau's New Synagogue.
 From 14,000 in 1871 the Jewish community grew to 20,000 in 1910, thus becoming the third-largest in Germany.
 Breslau's confident, vibrant and assimilated community, with countless social, charitable, cultural and educational organisations, became a model for others.
 The first Jewish students' fraternity in the German Empire, the Viadrina, was created in 1886 in Breslau.
-Polish student organisations included Concordia, Polonia, and a branch of the Sokol association.
+Polish student organisations included Concordia, Polonia, and a branch of the Sokół movement.

 While most of Silesia's greats of the 19th century, such as Gustav Freytag, Adolph Menzel or Willibald Alexis, had to leave Silesia to get recognized, the cultural exodus was stopped by the 1890s.
 In a few decades, Breslau was turned into a cultural centre of international notability.
-The old Art Academy moved into a bigger home and attracted artists like painter Max Wislicenus, sculptor Theodor von Gosen and future Nobel prize winner Gerhard Hauptmann.
+The old Art Academy moved into a bigger home and attracted artists like painter Max Wislicenus, sculptor Theodor von Gosen and future Nobel Prize winner Gerhard Hauptmann.
 The architectural section of the academy rose to prominence under the directorship of Hans Poelzig, who contributed greatly, along with Max Berg, to the Neues Bauen movement, and Breslau gained fame as a centre of modernist architecture.

 Performing arts in the city received a notable boost too.
 In 1861 the Orchestral Society (Orchesterverein) was founded, which achieved a good reputation in 1880 when Max Bruch was conductor of the orchestra, and later the Polish musician Rafał Ludwik Maszkowski, who conducted the orchestra till his death in 1901; he along with other Polish artists like Wanda Landowska, Józef Śliwiński, Bronisław Huberman and Władysław Żeleński performed Polish-themed plays as part of the repertoire of the Orchesterverein.
 The Opera house (Stadttheater), which was reopened in 1871 after two fires, attracted artists like Leo Slezak and Wilhelm Furtwängler.
 Johannes Brahms paid tribute to the city when he composed the Akademische Festovertüre, Op.
 80 upon receiving an honorary doctorate in 1879.